-"Coordinating" your services includes checking or consulting with other plan providers about your care and how it is going.
-In some cases, you, your representative or your PCP may need to get prior authorization from the plan.
-Since your PCP may provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
-Chapter 8, Section 1.3 informs you how we will protect the privacy of your medical records and personal health information.
+"Coordinating" your covered services includes checking or consulting with other plan providers about your care and how it is going.
+For certain types of services or supplies, your PCP will need to get prior authorization (approval in advance).
+If the service you need requires prior authorization, your PCP will request the authorization from our plan.
+Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
+You will usually see your PCP first for most of your routine health care needs.
+We recommend you have your PCP coordinate all of your care.
+Please refer to Section 2.2 in this chapter for more information.